Kincumber: History

 Kincumber was once home to a monazite processing plant that processed mineral sands mined in the local area.
 The plant was operated on the edge of Kincumber industrial estate, and backed on to Kincumber Creek.
 The site, "Lot 500", is now abandoned but still has higher than average levels of radiation and has been deemed unsafe for development.

 During road widening along Empire Bay Drive a radiological survey was conducted.
 Generally, the dose rates measured were well below the threshold of 0.7 μSv/h and indicate that the area had been remediated to a reasonable level, with a peak dose rate of 0.82 μSv/h being the only outlyer of the area surveyed.

-During the mid-1980s, the town made international headlines for the mistreatment of Eve van Grafhorst, a girl who contracted HIV through an infected blood transfusion after her premature birth.
+During the mid-1980s, the town made international headlines for its treatment of Eve van Grafhorst, a girl who contracted HIV through an infected blood transfusion after her premature birth.
 When van Grafhorst bit a child at kindergarten in 1985, she was not allowed to return unless she wore a face mask.
 The attitude of local residents eventually forced her and her family to move to Hastings, New Zealand.
 They were told by the Gosford City Council: "Withdraw your daughter from kindergarten or we will go public with the fact she has HIV".
 Van Grafhorst and her family lived a relatively normal life in Hastings, where she was permitted to attend school.
 She eventually died from the disease in 1993, at the age of eleven.

 On 28 August 2000, the Olympic torch relay passed through Kincumber en route to the Sydney Olympic Stadium.